 Its developer, the Crockett Group, briefed Enter Projects to devise a cluster of 20 properties that would appeal to older residents - a target market that savvy developers in Australia are hoping to attract.
 That means the units needed to provide special access, with living happening on just one or two levels, and could be adapted for wheelchair access and stair lifts.

 So far, so unremarkable.
-But Enter Project's 'mews' comprises funky modular houses of a steel frame construction, 'like a small factory', explains architect Patrick Keane of Enter Projects, 'quick to build and durable.'
+But Enter Project's 'mews' comprises funky modular houses of a steel frame construction, 'like a small factory', explains Patrick Keane, director of Enter Projects, 'quick to build and durable.'
 Inside, residents will have double-height loft-style living spaces, whose big windows and doors are sourced from a shop-fitting company, 'so quite industrial', Keane adds.

 Katoomba Adaptive Housing, which starts on site next year, will be in sharp contrast to much of Australia's 'aged housing', which Keane describes as 'a watered down version of a colonial adaptation that can seem tacky and a bit condescending.'
 Contemporary housing for the elderly 'should be designed to this demographic's needs, and should not just be a throwback to another era,' he adds.